phpearth/docs/frameworks/create-your-own-framework.md

----
-title: "How to make your own PHP framework?"
+# How to make your own PHP framework?
-updated: "October 3, 2015"
-permalink: "/faq/php-frameworks/how-to-make-your-own-framework/"
----

 Building your own framework can be useful for the following reasons: